Map 1: Estimated number of artisanal and small-scale miners per country

 SPDA (2014): La realidad de la mineria ilegal en paises amazonicos.
 Bolivia, Brasil, Colombia, Ecuador, Peru, Venezuela.
 (PE).

-Var (2018) Data communicated by panelists at OECD 2018 and OECD 2017; Personal communications by H.W. and M.O. on Sudan and by F.H. on Afghanistan, as well as various other (qualitative and partly anectotic) sources, such as comments from colleagues, news articles, social media, etc.
+Var (2018) Data communicated by panelists at OECD 2018 and OECD 2017; Personal communications by H.W. and M.O. on Sudan, M.M. on Morocco, F.H. on Afghanistan, etc. (+various other qualitative and partly anecdotic sources, such as comments from colleagues, news articles, social media, etc.)

 Map 1 does not use demographic data.